styounessi/email-processing/README.md

 The `docker-compose.yml` file included here defines the multi-container environment for running Airflow with PostgreSQL, Redis, and MongoDB included as supporting services.

-The Airflow services inherit configurations defined in x-airflow-common, while also having their own individual configurations specific to each service.
+The Airflow services inherit configurations defined in `x-airflow-common`, while also having their own individual configurations specific to each service.

 Volumes `postgres-db-volume` and `mongodb-volume` are defined to enable data persistence in containers.
 Since containers are inherently ephemeral, these volumes ensure that data persists beyond the lifespan of any individual container.